 - Go to any of the following locations to complete your registration:

-Registration fees vary depending on the length of the boat:
+The amount you have to pay for your boat registration fees will vary depending on the length of your boat:

 Renew by Mail